openziti/ziti-doc/docusaurus/docs/core-concepts/config-store/overview.md

-# Configs
+# Service Configurations

+Ziti Service Configurations, henceforth "Configs", may be associated with a service to provide metadata for the application that is being delivered by that service.

 Configs are created and updated through the edge-management API and consumed by Edge SDKs through the edge-client API.
-Developers may define Config Types for storing arbitrary data in Ziti for use by their application.
 Configs and Config Types are Ziti entities.
 Each Config is an instance of a Config Type.
-A Config Type is defined by a JSON schema.

-## Why Centralized Configuration?

-One might ask why have this feature in Ziti when applications can store configuration data in local configuration files, databases, etc. While this approach works, centralized management makes deployments much easier.
-It can be difficult or impossible to update a file on a device out in the field, whereas updating the Config in Ziti is easier because Config changes will automatically propagate to all other Ziti SDK apps.

 ## Overview